kimp-3/Find-Me-Now/README.md

  Created by: Adam Fellows, Patrick Kim, Bhargav Chirravuri
 # Setup & Instructions
- Execute the start.sql file to setup th database.
+ - Execute the start.sql file to setup the database.
+ - Change line 2 of exec.php and line 18 of index.php to include the correct ip, username, password, and database name